At a glance

 Graeme Trudgill, Head of Corporate Affairs at BIBA

 Understanding the insurance in place is also essential and reinstatement cover will replace old for new while indemnity cover will pay out the market value of the plant and machinery at the time of the loss.
 As such, the difference between what a business thinks it is covered for and what it is actually covered for, can be significant.

-Brokers need to work closely with clients to make sure risks are properly assessed and valuations are up to date.
+Brokers and customers need to work closely together to make sure risks are properly assessed and valuations are up to date.
 If brokers do not have the in-house skills to carry out such assessments and valuations then insurance partners can offer access to such specialists.

 Indeed, offering brokers and their clients access to such expertise is a core part of Zurich’s Corporate Focus programme and will ensure the sums insured are correct and all aspects of a risk are appropriately assessed.

 Carrying out valuations regularly will not always result in premiums going up and it is not unusual to find that the sums insured are too high and actually need to come down.

 Even if the sums insured go up or indemnity periods are increased, the impact on the premium is often less than imagined.